fxjung/linkfix/README.md

 ## Installation
 - Needs Python 3.10
 - Running it as a service requires Linux and `systemd`
+- Should work on Windows, so far this hasn't been tested, though.

 ```bash
 git clone https://github.com/fxjung/linkfix.git